Dick Erath: An Oregon Wine Pioneer

-Berkeley Yeast Lab supplied the winery where he worked with yeast and also got them tested.
-This experience got Dick Erath started and led to the successful creation of his barrel of wine in 1965.
+Berkeley Yeast Lab supplied the winery where he worked with yeast and did any testing the winery needed.
+This experience sparked Dick Erath’s passion and led to his successful creation of a barrel of wine in 1965.
 Besides his father’s skills in making wine barrels and the occasional wine drinking during holidays and Thanksgiving, there is no history of wine in the family.

-After taking classes meant for people interested in wine at the University of California, Davis, in 1967, Erath made his way to Chehalem Mountains in 1968.
-Upon his arrival, he settled in an unheated cabin sitting on 49 acres of land — this logger’s house served as home and makeshift winery for a couple of years.
+After taking classes meant for people interested in wine at the University of California, Davis, in 1967, Erath made his way to Chehalem Mountains.
+Upon his arrival, he settled in an unheated cabin sitting on 49 acres of land — this former logger’s house served as a home and makeshift winery for a couple of years.
 This estate became home to the Erath Winery in Oregon.
-In 1969, Dick Erath planted his first grapes, 23 varieties of Pinot Noir, in his Dundee vineyard, and it turned out well; it flourished.
+In 1969, Dick Erath planted his first grapes, 23 varieties of Pinot Noir, in his Dundee vineyard.
+The grapes ended up growing well and even flourishing.

-By 1972, The David Erath Winery was already playing at the top league as a commercial wine producer in Oregon— making it the first of its kind in Dundee Hills.
-The winery churned out over 200 cases of wine in its first outing, and since then, it has expanded its empire exponentially.
-As part of its growth and expansion phase at the time, Erath looked in the direction of varietals.
-He began exploring non-Califonia clones and got into French importation in 1974.
+By 1972, The David Erath Winery was already considered a top winery in Oregon— making it the first of its kind in Dundee Hills.
+The winery churned out over 200 cases of wine in its first vintage and, since then, has expanded exponentially.
+As part of its growth and expansion phase, Erath looked in the direction of varietals.
+He began exploring non-Califonia clones and started looking towards French clones in 1974.

-The quick success of his world-class wines, including Erath’s 1982 Pinot Noir Vintage, paved the way for other winemakers coming into the region to build successful brands based on set precedence and standards.
-By 2006, Dick Erath had expanded his estate to include seven wineries, and annual production hit 70,000 cases from 200 cases when it made its first commercial production.
+The quick success of his world-class wines, including Erath’s 1982 Pinot Noir Vintage, paved the way for other winemakers coming into the region to build successful brands based on set precedences and standards.
+By 2006, Dick Erath had expanded his estate to include seven wineries, and annual production hit 70,000 cases.

 Read: David Lett and the Oregon Wine Industry